visa/dise/readme.md

-# Dise
+# DiSE

 This repository contains the reference implementation of [DiSE: Distributed Symmetric-key Encryption](https://eprint.iacr.org/2018/727).
 This is only a proof of concept implementation and should not be considered production grade.
 Use at your own risk.

-Authors: Shashank Agrawal and Payman Mohassel and Pratyay Mukherjee and Peter Rindal

 Threshold cryptography provides a mechanism for protecting secret keys by sharing them among multiple parties, who then jointly perform cryptographic operations.
 An attacker who corrupts upto a threshold number of parties cannot recover the secrets or violate security.
 Prior works in this space have mostly focused on definitions and constructions for public-key cryptography and digital signatures, and thus do not capture the security concerns and efficiency challenges of symmetric-key based applications which commonly use long-term (unprotected) master keys to protect data at rest, authenticate clients on enterprise networks, and secure data and payments on IoT devices.